 Elder Vu pauses.

-It was after 9 PM so after we stopped to visit with the mission president and his wife, we went to the patron house to apologize to Sister Noriene for missing the temple session.
-We need to pick up study desks and deliver them to some elders tomorrow, so we drove back to Toledo.
+It was after 9 PM so after we stopped to visit with the mission president and his wife, we went to the patron house to apologize to Sister Noreen for missing the temple session.
+We will need to pick up study desks and deliver them to some elders tomorrow, so we drove back to Toledo.
 We didn’t accomplish much for the day, but at least we contributed to the local economy.